Mimo Custom Built Displays and Tablets

-Mimo Monitors can customize an open frame to almost any specification.
+Mimo Monitors can create a custom-size LCD monitor to almost any specification.
 Whether it is a minor modification to an existing design, or by utilizing our extensive experience in the industry, we can almost always build what you need.

 We will always choose a long lasting product cycle-enclosure that allows future generation panels to be phased-in without external changes.